Echo-Simulations/main/README.md

 1. Open a project
 1. Make a simple scene
 1. Drag the Scripts folder into the Unity Assets folder
-1. Drag and drop the Ray Tracing Master.cs script onto the sound source
+1. Drag and drop the Ray Tracing Master.cs script onto the listener
+2. Add a camera component to the listener
 1. Drag and drop the Ray Tracing Object.cs script onto all meshes that you want to include in the demo
-1. Tag the listener as "Listener"
+2. Increment the "sound source" property of sound sources to a non-zero value
 1. Drag and drop TraceAudioRays.compute into the Ray Tracing Master.cs 'Ray Tracing Shader' field
 1. Press play